algakovic/python_playground/README.md

 ## Projects:
 ---
+# Windows pytest scripts
+In this project I understand the subprocess library and its ability to output stdout / stdin/stderr to verify or assert for testing purposes.

 # Functions Practice: Building a Calculator
 ## Introduction

 In this project, I create a simple calculator which can perform basic arithmetic operations like addition, subtraction, multiplication, or division depending on the user input.